The F-150 Lightning is finally shipping — is Ford ready?

-The first Ford F-150 Lightnings are rolling off assembly lines and headed to customers today, after almost a year of anticipation.
-The company’s second EV after the successful Mustang Mach-E is in a category of one for the moment — the only full-size electric pickup truck available right now.
-(Rivian has sold around 2,000 of the well-reviewed R1T but it slots somewhere between the compact Toyota Tacoma and full-size trucks like the F-150.)
+The first Ford F-150 Lightnings are rolling off assembly lines and heading to customers today after almost a year of anticipation.
+The company’s second EV after the successful Mustang Mach-E is in a category of one for the moment: the only full-size electric pickup truck available right now.
+(Rivian has sold around 2,000 of the well-reviewed R1T, but it slots somewhere between the compact Toyota Tacoma and full-size trucks like the F-150.)
 Full-size competitors from GM, Ram, and Tesla are all forthcoming, but the Lightning will have the market to itself for at least a year, and Ford CEO Jim Farley intends to take full advantage of that lead to steal customers away from his competitors.

-“We should send every one to a customer who’s never bought a Ford before,” Farley told me in a short interview last week.
+“We should send every one to a customer who’s never bought a Ford before,” Farley tells me in a short interview last week.
 “My opinion is we should go for it.”

 After he ships out all 200,000 preorders, of course.
 Demand for the Lightning has been so strong that Ford’s invested $950 million into factory expansion, added 750 jobs, and doubled production, but some preorder customers will still be waiting until 2023 to get their trucks, and Ford’s website says no more 2022 Lightnings are available.